HParklab/IFUM/README.md

 ```
 ## Before You Start

-IEFFEUM may produce slightly different predicted Δ*G* values when run on different GPUs.
+IFUM may produce slightly different predicted Δ*G* values when run on different GPUs.
 For instance, we observed a Δ*G* of 0.20 for MyUb with an A6000, and 0.19 with an A5000.

 ## Installation

-IEFFEUM requires [ProtT5](https://github.com/agemagician/ProtTrans) and [ESM](https://github.com/facebookresearch/esm) (specifically, ESM-IF1).
+IFUM requires [ProtT5](https://github.com/agemagician/ProtTrans) and [ESM](https://github.com/facebookresearch/esm) (specifically, ESM-IF1).

 ### Prerequisites: